 Discovering your Interests

 In the initial stages, most people learn and practice something for fun, not to develop a life-long career.
 Deep interest emerges with time, and comes from a blend of age, real-life triggers, a period of interest development and support from others.
-In the book / full summary, we explain more about these ingredients of interest-development and how you can start discovering your interests.
+Do check out our full 13-page summary to dive into each of these ingredients and find out how you can start discovering your interests.

 Deepening Through Practice

 Hard work alone isn’t enough.
 Cognitive psychologist Anders Ericsson found that experts became outstanding not just from lots of practice, but how they practice, i.e. they use deliberate practice.
-In the book / our complete book summary, we (i) break down the steps/components of deliberate practice, (ii) examine the difference/relationship between deliberate practice and flow (a high-performance state coined by Mihaly Csikszentmihalyi) and (iii) explain how you can increase your rate of learning significantly.
+In the full Grit summary bundle, we (i) break down the steps/components of deliberate practice, (ii) examine the difference/relationship between deliberate practice and flow (a high-performance state coined by Mihaly Csikszentmihalyi) and (iii) explain how you can increase your rate of learning significantly.

 Developing a Sense of Purpose

 Purpose is “the intention to contribute to the well-being of others.”
 Both gritty and non-gritty people seek short-term pleasures, but gritty people are drastically more likely to also seek to contribute to others.
 They usually spend years developing their skills and interest, before they discover their purpose later in life.
-In the book / full summary, we explain (i) the difference between a job, career and calling, (ii) the 2 key revelations needed for a sense of purpose and (iii) 3 ways to start cultivating a sense of purpose.
+Check out the full summary bundle for more insights on: (i) the difference between a job, career and calling, (ii) the 2 key revelations needed for a sense of purpose and (iii) 3 ways to start cultivating a sense of purpose.

 Hope is “the expectation that our own efforts can improve our future”.
 It helps us to persevere; it gives us the strength to get up each time we fall and to keep going.
-In the book / complete summary, we elaborate more on (i) the relationship between grit and optimism + the growth mindset, and (ii) several ways to cultivate hope.
+In our full summary, we’ll elaborate more on (i) the relationship between grit and optimism + the growth mindset, and (ii) several ways to cultivate hope.

 DEVELOPING GRIT FROM OUTSIDE-IN